![]() |

 |

 In this pic the piece above is already welded in, and the A-pillar is otherwise finished for now, the original cast pillar piece taped in place.
-The little frame/edge on the inside that will hold the windscreen seal is also done now. |
+The little frame/edge on the inside that will hold the seal for the windsheld frame is also done now. |

 The driver's side pillar has gotten a bit of detail work done to it too.